 In the mid 1990’s, Heartview downsized due to financial challenges.
 Heartview Foundation moved to Bismarck in 1996 and provided only outpatient treatment for a short period of time.
 The demand for Heartview’s experienced, high-quality services quickly rebounded and Heartview purchased its current building at 101 E. Broadway in July of 2006, giving Heartview the needed space to provide a wide array of services.
 The decision was made by the Board of Directors to again offer residential treatment, and the new Residential Unit opened in November of 2007.

 The rest of the building underwent a complete remodel in 2011 yielding more group rooms and offices, a specimen collection lab, two waiting rooms, updated public restrooms, new business office and health information management departments, and a large area for educational conferences.
 The glass-enclosed entrance was created to be a place of light, representing the hope of healing and the miracle of recovery for those entering the facility.

 In the fall of 2014, Heartview was approached by Towner County Medical Center to expand its expertise and service to the community of Cando, North Dakota.
-Through funds provided by Dakota Medical Foundation, Heartview purchased the former Center for Solutions facility and is scheduled to open a 16 bed residential unit and outpatient treatment services in August, 2015.
+Through funds provided by Dakota Medical Foundation, Heartview purchased the former Center for Solutions facility and opened a 16 bed residential unit and outpatient treatment services in August, 2015.